-Inner Dharma hosted a series of essays I maintained from 2004 to 2019.
-They described a portion of my journey as a martial artist: from leaving a group I had trained with for some time, discovering deeper pursuits, forcing myself to choose a path that would work for me instead of attempting to embrace all opportunities, and then focusing my training and continuing refine my skill after moving cross country.
+Inner Dharma once hosted a series of essays that described a portion of my journey as a martial artist: from leaving a group I had trained with for some time, discovering deeper pursuits, forcing myself to choose a path that would work for me instead of attempting to embrace all opportunities, and then focusing my training and continuing refine my skill after moving cross country.

 Subscribe via RSS.

 essay : General Qi Jiguang's Jixiao Xinshu and Reflections on Claims of Martial Virtue

 Some thoughts on the tales of old masters, how arts are taught, evolve, and what it means to cultivate a high level of skill.
 There are strengths and weaknesses to many different approaches, and approaches different from one another on a surface level may be more similar than they first appear.

 We write a bit about the relationship of the kata of different surviving lines of Shinkage-ryu and how they stem from and relate to Shinto-ryu practices.